Seal

 Seals are top end predators, as such they are good ecosystem indicators.

-Seals need to haul-out, they can come into conflict with humans, as we encroach on limited suitable locations.
+Seals need to haul-out as part of their lifecycle, where they can come into conflict with humans, as we encroach on limited suitable haul-out locations.

-Habitats; such as kelp forests and seagrass are being damaged, which adversely affects entire ecosystems.
+Habitats; such as kelp forests and seagrass are being damaged, these include fish nursery grounds, this damage can adversely affects entire ecosystems.

 Climate change and biodiversity loss are inextricably linked.